bit-nap/eStore-Project-Fall-2022/docs/DesignDoc.md

 unnecessary function calls or extra comments or unused variables.
 Another duplicate was with leaving in unnecessary screen wrapper object.
 Nothing of which affects the execution of our code.

+### Design Doc Principles

+The three different design principles that we felt as though we stuck with the most to the end of this project are single responbility, low coupling, and open/closed.

+For single responsibility, we made sure that our MVC's would be dealing with only one type of object.
+To do this, we created 5 different ones.
+Those classes are accounts, movies, orders, screenings, and suggestions.
+All of these accounts store their data differently and use different methods.
+We separated them into their own classes so that they would not interfere with each other.
+This made debugging and doing JUnit easier since it was much easier to find where the root of a possible bug was.

+For low coupling, we made sure that each of these classes would also be interacting with each other in enough ways to jsutify separating them.
+For one example, the user can select a movie which will take them to a list of screenings.
+But the screenings takes you to a time selection and snack selection if the user so chooses.
+By having these classes separate, it makes it much easier to switch between these on the front end without cluttering the code too much on the back end.

+Finally, for open/closed, we made sure that we are open for extension and closed for modification.
+Modifying the underyling system as is, will result in most of the code not working since it is sequential.
+It would be very difficult to fix the front and back end to cooperate with the changes that were already made.
+However, we are open for future changes.
+As stated in the final presentation, we already had future plans on adding functionality for the admin to track snacks purchased and for admins to create movies, rather than just screening times.
+This would be fairly easy to implement with the system that we have now.

 ### Design Improvements

 If we were to continue our project, we would look to improve our Angular design.
 We believe the current state of our Java code is of very high quality, but our Angular structure could use improvement.
 None of us were familiar with Angular before we undertook this project, so we have been learning as we go along.
 Now that we all have a much stronger foundation in Angular, we would go back and redesign some Components and Services we created at the start of our project.
 We would also take the knowledge we now have of our design and use it